andrepucas/lp2_4XGame_p2_2022/README.md

 ![SOs](Images/scriptable_objects.png "Preset Data Scriptable Object")

-Now, to add or remove elements to the game, one simply needs to modify the ScriptableObjects through the editor, without having to touch any code, which adjusts itself and most* of the UI display automatically, complying with the **Open/Closed Principle**
+Now, to add or remove elements to the game, one simply needs to modify the ScriptableObjects through the editor, without having to touch any code, complying with the **Open/Closed Principle**.

-> \* For units, new UI add buttons need to be manually added and the global
+> For units, new UI add buttons need to be manually added and the global
 > resource counters might need to be pushed forward, so that everything fits
 > on the screen. (editor modification only, no need to change code).